 Muni-meters offer several advantages over single-space parking meters, DOT sources stated.
 Those advantages include the convenience of a pay-and-display system, the reduction of unnecessary sidewalk encumbrances, and the potential additional capacity for parked cars in the same curb space.

-Betty Bratton, chairperson of Community Board 10, told The Forum Tuesday that while she was aware of the DOT’s efforts, it was too preliminary for her to issue a formal comment on DOT’s plans.
+Betty Braton, chairperson of Community Board 10, told The Forum Tuesday that while she was aware of the DOT’s efforts, it was too preliminary for her to issue a formal comment on DOT’s plans.

-While noting that there were both pros and cons to Queens switching to Muni-meters, Bratton added that she had heard concerns before regarding potential problems for elderly or handicapped residents in having to walk further to reach Muni-meters rather than have the quick access that nearby quarter meters provide.
+While noting that there were both pros and cons to Queens switching to Muni-meters, Braton added that she had heard concerns before regarding potential problems for elderly or handicapped residents in having to walk further to reach Muni-meters rather than have the quick access that nearby quarter meters provide.

 “If a parking meter breaks, it is one spot, but if a Muni-meter breaks, it affects all of the spots,” she said, speaking of potential technical difficulties that could arise.